How Much Should A Good Website Cost in 2022?

 You Could Care Less

 HOW MUCH SHOULD YOU PAY FOR A WEBSITE

 Is it worth spending money on a website?
 Do you need a good website?

 As you have probably googled, "How Much Does A Website Cost?" you have found ads for $149 websites and articles telling you to spend $50k+ to get a pro, custom website.

-Sorry to back up that info but that range DOES exist.
+Sorry to back up that info but a wide website cost range DOES exist.
 There are a few things to consider when deciding how much of your marketing budget should be applied to your website build.

 Those options include: